todo-make-username/todo-make-username/README.md

 <br>

 ## 📝&nbsp;Recent Projects
+### Recipe Book: <br>
+A Laravel web application to house cooking recipes, as well as automatically generate shopping lists.

 ### Data Driven Game Systems with SQLite: <br>
-Developed using the Godot Game Engine and SQLite, the goal was to determine the feasibility for retriving large amounts of static game data during runtime in complex games.
+Developed using the Godot Game Engine and SQLite, the goal was to determine the feasibility for retriving large amounts of static game data during runtime in complex games using the factory design pattern.
-For use in item systems, text-based systems (including translations), and enemy data.
+For use in item systems, and enemy data.

 ### Game Clock: <br>
 Design and implement a custom DateTime class within a game engine to give games their own internal clock and calendar, completely independent of the OS clock.